ViBlog/viewpager/viewpagerindicators-libraries.md

 # Ink Page Indicator (David Pacioianu)
 200 stars, 8 issues, 1 Pull Request, [Github][inkpageindicator_github_lib]

 Very similar to SpringIndicator, the only difference is that the plain circle move last in the animation.
-Some issues not solved and no activity for the past 4 months.
-It stills look as a possible candidate if you really need this animation instead of Spring Indicator library.
+Some issues not solved and no activity for the past four months.
+It stills look like a possible candidate if you need this animation instead of Spring Indicator or PagerIndicatorView library.

 ```compile 'com.pacioianu.david:ink-page-indicator:1.2.0'```